-As it turns out there isn’t a lot of great information out there to guide you through adjusting Crossfit in your pregnancy.
+As it turns out there isn’t a lot of great information out there to guide you through adjusting Crossfit during pregnancy or Crossfit pregnancy modifications.

-The advice out there is super generic and ranges from “do what you’ve always done” to “don’t do anything!”
-I hear from women everyday that their OB or midwife has no idea what Crossfit is and has been a little skeptical of them continuing this intense exercise in pregnancy.
+The advice out there for Crossfit in pregnancy is super generic and ranges from “do what you’ve always done” to “don’t do anything!”
+I hear from women every day that their OB or midwife has no idea what Crossfit is and has been a little skeptical of them continuing this intense exercise in pregnancy.

 As a pregnancy and postpartum athleticism coach, I’ve spent the last several years training women through their pregnancies and postpartum chapters.
 Plus, I’ve experienced 3 pregnancies myself, read more about my personal experience training through pregnancy HERE.